ISFB Certificate Credits

 Interview with François Menzel (Valiant Bank): Credit, an essential pillar of the banking industry

-In this interview, François Menzel shares with us his experience as a speaker and his vision of the issues surrounding credit and SME financing.
-Find out how the ISFB Crédits certificate meets training needs in this crucial area.
+In this interview, François Menzel shares his experience as a speaker and his vision of the challenges related to credit and financing for SMEs.
+Find out how the ISFB Credit certificate meets training needs in this crucial area.

 Read the interview